HumanBrainProject/angular-hbp-collaboratory/docs/module-clb-storage.clbStorage.rst

 .. js:function:: getProjects(options)

-    :param object options: Options to make the query. @see {@link getChildren} for more details.
+    :param object options: Options to make the query.
     :return Promise: When fulfilled, return a paginated result set.
 You can also access it immediately using ``promise.instance``

 .. _module-clb-storage.clbStorage.getChildren: